gruntjs/grunt-docs/Sample-Gruntfile.md

 });
 ```

-Next, we can read in the project settings from the `package.json` file into the `pkg` property.
+Next, we can store the project settings from the `package.json` file into the `pkg` property.
 This allows us to refer to the values of properties within our `package.json` file, as we'll see shortly.

 ```javascript
 pkg: grunt.file.readJSON('package.json')